anasilviacs/rescore-metabolites/README.md

 With the exported file, run `semisupervised.py`:

 ```
-python semisupervised.py [path to csv file]
+python semisupervised.py [path to csv file] [-d] [-k]
  "path to csv file" is where the exported csv file is
+ "-d" is a flag which should be used for getting the decoys' q-values
+ "-k" is a flag which should be used to keep the intermediate files
 ```

-This version of the re-scoring method saves a `csv` identical to the one supplied with an additional "final score" column, a figure with the model's feature importances and a `log.txt` which can be used to monitor the iterative re-scoring procedure.
+This version of the re-scoring method saves a `csv` with the q-values for each hit over 10 iterations plus the average.
+There is a possibility to also save the decoy hits' q-values, although give the nature of the sampling process it is unlikely that all of them will have values.